What We're Doing

 Interior Designers present a crucial role within the building industry, complementing roles of other qualified professionals in both written & documented form.
 They often become “the client”, the go-between as the aesthetics and feel of the building and space become an integral focus, taking the pressure off their clients and trades.

-Why does their role need to be regulated?
+Why do Interior Designers need their role regulated?

 At this point in time, anyone can call themselves an Interior Designer without qualification.
 The public believes our role is decorating only without any technical association to our work, with Interior Designers having to regularly justify our skills to trade professionals, clients and the media.